willfurnass/sheffield_hpc/troubleshooting.rst

 how to build the code & any dependencies etc. However in general the build process is as follows:

-Source code is for a application called wobble.
+Source code is for an application called wobble.

 We will install the software in a directory called wobble_install in /data: ::